 If you plan on taking advantage of tax deductions and credits, you'll have to fill out separate forms and include them with your return, such as Form 2441 for the tax credit for childcare expenses or Form 1116 for the foreign tax credit.

 The IRS also issues tax forms that provide you with vital information necessary for preparing your taxes, even though you don’t fill them out.
 The most frequently used informational tax form is the W-2 that your employer prepares to report your annual wages, salaries and tips and the amount of tax withheld from it.

 Form 1099 is similar to the W-2 but is used to report a wider range of income you receive during the year.
-Variations of the form include the 1099-INT which banks use to report your interest income, Form 1099-MISC reports the income you earn as an independent contractor and Form 1099-G reports payments you receive from the government such as unemployment benefits.
+Variations of the form include the 1099-INT which banks use to report your interest income, Form 1099-NEC reports the income you earn as an independent contractor and Form 1099-G reports payments you receive from the government such as unemployment benefits.
 If you have certain deductible expenses, you may even receive various Form 1098s in the mail.
 These report your potential tax deductions, including mortgage interest, student loan interest, tuition payments and motor vehicle donations.

 Obtaining tax forms